Why the Palm Beaches?

 Sports: Sand volleyball, beach tennis, water sports

-The 47 miles of coastline in Palm Beach County offers tournament-ready sand volleyball courts and beach tennis courts.
-The beach has also hosted USA National Wrestling tournaments, the Jupiter Fall Surfing Classic and the Offshore Powerboat Association World Championships.
+The 47 miles of coastline in The Palm Beaches offer tournament-ready sand volleyball courts and beach tennis courts.
+The beach has also hosted USA National Wrestling tournaments, the Jupiter Fall Surfing Classic, Extreme Volleyball Professionals (EVP) Pro, Amateur and Juniors Southeast Championships and the Offshore Powerboat Association World Championships.

 Ballpark of the Palm Beaches

-Ballpark of the Palm Beaches will be home to the Washington Nationals as well as the Houston Astros in January of 2017.
-Palm Beach County will be the only Florida county with four MLB teams in two world-class training facilities.
-The complex features a stadium with 6,400 fixed seats as well as an additional 1,000 seats in the outfield berm, 12 supplementary practice fields with professional dimensions, and seven multipurpose fields built to FIFA specifications for soccer, lacrosse, field hockey and a variety of other field sports.
-Including the Ballpark of the Palm Beaches, Roger Dean Stadium, and the Santaluces Athletic Complex, Palm Beach County has the ability to use 30 MLB-quality diamonds.
+Ballpark of the Palm Beaches is the new spring training home to the Washington Nationals and Houston Astros.
+Palm Beach County is the only Florida county with four MLB teams in two world-class training facilities.
+The complex features a stadium with 6,400 fixed seats as well as an additional 1,000 seats in the outfield berm, 6 luxury boxes, two (2) party decks, 12 supplementary practice fields with professional dimensions, and seven (7) multipurpose fields built to FIFA specifications for soccer, lacrosse, field hockey and a variety of other field sports.
+With the Ballpark of the Palm Beaches, Roger Dean Stadium, and the Santaluces Athletic Complex, Palm Beach County has the ability to use 30 MLB-quality diamonds.

 Roger Dean Stadium